ike9000e/p7z-usr/README.md

 	Q: How to build "7z.so"?
 	A:
 		See BUILD section in the README file of the P7ZIP.
-		You can try "make 7z" command and if successfull, "7z.so" will be created in "./bin" subdirectory.
+		You can try the "make 7z" command, and if successfull, "7z.so" will be created in "./bin" subdirectory.

 	Q: What is a Handler?